slateci/slateci.github.io/_posts/2022-09-26-slate-cluster-upgrade-guide-1_24.md

 more details on the deprecation.

-If you need to update a manifest, [this article](https://awstip.com/upgrading-kubernetes-ingresses-from-v1beta1-to-v1-7f9235765332) gives step by step instructions on what is needed.
+If you need to update a manifest, [this article](https://awstip.com/upgrading-kubernetes-ingresses-from-v1beta1-to-v1-7f9235765332) gives step-by-step instructions on what is needed.

-If you need further assistance, please contact the [the SLATE team](/community/).
+If you need further assistance, please contact [the SLATE team](/community/).